montsieur/t1a1-workbook/README.md

 A [**compiler**][19] reads an entire source code in one go and generates machine code for later execution by a computer's processor by converting human-readable code into instructions that a computer can understand and execute.

 The difference with compilers are:
-- Executes a source of code at one time, therefore shows all errors altogether resulting in debugging processes more difficult.
+- Executes a source of code at one time, therefore shows all errors altogether resulting in debugging processes more difficult after compiling.
 - A compiler typically runs faster because it translates an entire program at once but slower in analyzing and compiling as it generates more memory to run an entire source code at one time.
 - Programming languages such as C, C++ and Java uses compilers.